MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 From this survey, a total score out of 25 can be calculated.
 A score of 5 through 11 indicates that a person is well or  experiencing only mild distress.
 A score of 12 through 25 indicates that a person is experiencing moderate to high distress.

-A survey's score is calculated with the help of following components:
+A survey's score is calculated with the help of the following components:

-- **Base score**: Base score is the number of points the survey is scored from.
+- **Base score**: This is the number of points the survey is scored from.
 Each question will be normalized to fit within this score.
 You can select a base of 5, 10, or 100.

   By default, the base score of a survey is set to 10.